 Different neighborhoods offer different vibes.
 The 17th century Castle of Good Hope gives you a glimpse of military life in the early days.
 A huge street market lies just outside the fort, though, and is across the street from the historic City Hall.
 Behind that, you’ll find shaded markets on cobbled pedestrian streets.
 If you’re looking for peace and quiet, there are huge inner-city parks to stroll, hang out, or picnic in.

 Kirstenbosch National Botanical Garden takes up the eastern half of the city.
 Nestled in a lush valley on the eastern slopes of Table Mountain, it’s easily the most beautiful botanical garden I’ve ever seen.
 There are thousands of acres of unique fauna, wild and manicured gardens and lawns, and easy walking paths that you can spend the whole day exploring.

-The City of Cape Town in South Africa is a place we’d easily return to and definitely recommend to fellow travelers.
-It is clean and safe and easy to navigate.
+Cape Town is a place we’d easily return to and definitely recommend to fellow travelers.
+It is clean, safe, and easy to navigate.
 Taxis and Ubers were plentiful and cheap.
 There is convenient access to buses and trains that go to surrounding areas like the various beaches and wine regions.
-The people were very nice and helped us if we need anything.
-We will be back in the future to explore the City of Cape Town in South Africa more in-depth.
+The people were very nice and helped us if we needed anything.
+We will be back in the future to explore Cape Town in more depth.

-If you enjoyed this travel blog post you can read more from Edmond Gagnon at: www.edmondgagnon.com
+If you enjoyed this travel blog post, you can read more from Edmond Gagnon on his website.